shaped-ai/.github/profile/README.md

 # Welcome to Shaped 🚀

-Shaped is an API for real-time recommendations, search and discovery.
+Shaped is the fastest way to deploy relevant recommendations and search.
 Unlock the power of your data with state-of-the-art personalized AI.